zomkarm/kindecho/README.md

 # 🌟 KindEcho – Anonymous Gratitude Wall

-KindEcho is a Laravel 10-based web app that allows users to anonymously post positive messages, fostering a community of kindness.
+KindEcho is a Laravel based web app that allows users to anonymously post positive messages, fostering a community of kindness.
 It features modern UI, admin moderation, sentiment tagging, and responsive design.

 ## ✨ Features